Mobile Search Menu

 Preparing the stems is one of the most important things you can do for rose care, and is especially important for boxed roses.
 Cut one inch off the base of each stem at an angle with sharp, clean scissors or clippers while holding the bottom of the stem under water.

 Stems sitting on the bottom of a vase with flat cuts keep the flowers from drawing up enough water.
 Cutting the stems at an angle gives the stems more surface area for water uptake and ensures the flowers will stay well hydrated.
 Flowers arriving in an arrangement should already have their stems cut at an angle, but boxed flowers won't, and will need to be cut.
-If there are filler flowers, cut the stems of those, too, as well as the filler foliage, such as ferns.
+If there are filler flowers, cut their stems of those, too, as well as any filler foliage, such as ferns.

 Clip off any leaves that will sit below the water's surface.
 Leaves in the water will decay and cause bacteria to grow, shortening the vase life of your roses.
 Snipping the leaves off next to the stems is preferable to pulling them off, as this won't damage the stems as much.